HelloBeastie/HelloBeastie.github.io/about.md

 : Experience in Fungi analysis for fundemental research at University of Pretoria : Full time tutor

-{::comment}
 Peter Demetriou
 : BSc Electrical & Information Engineering
-: Research engineer at Eskom Research and Innovation Center {:/comment}
+: Research engineer at Eskom Research and Innovation Center : Part time tutor

 Quinton Avis
 : BSc Physiology & Intermediate Life Support
 : Currently a third year medicine student at the University of the Witwatersrand and part time paramedic.
+: Part time tutor

 * * *
 ## [](#Why Us?)Why Us?

-1. We are qualified in the specific fields we tutor
+1. We are all qualified in the fields of maths and science
 2. We have work experience in our fields
-3. We quantifiably track and enhance performance
-4. We find out where the underlying problems are
+3. We find out where the underlying problems are
-5. We are available when other tutors are not
+4. We are available when other tutors are not
-6. We try and lower fees where we can
+5. We try and lower fees where we can

 * * *
 {::comment}